Effect.AI (EFX) Hits Market Capitalization of $4.52 Million

-Effect.AI (CURRENCY:EFX) traded flat against the U.S. dollar during the one day period ending at 11:00 AM Eastern on February 7th.
-Effect.AI has a total market capitalization of $4.52 million and approximately $103,280.00 worth of Effect.AI was traded on exchanges in the last 24 hours.
-One Effect.AI coin can now be bought for approximately $0.0179 or 0.00000042 BTC on cryptocurrency exchanges.
-In the last seven days, Effect.AI has traded flat against the U.S. dollar.
+Effect.AI (CURRENCY:EFX) traded flat against the dollar during the one day period ending at 9:00 AM ET on February 10th.
+Effect.AI has a total market capitalization of $4.52 million and $103,280.00 worth of Effect.AI was traded on exchanges in the last day.
+In the last seven days, Effect.AI has traded flat against the dollar.
+One Effect.AI coin can currently be purchased for $0.0179 or 0.00000042 BTC on major exchanges.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.